abstractqqq/polars_ds_extension/maths/rolling_ewls.md

 As in `lin_reg`'s `singular_x_tol` gate, the relative determinant
 $\det(A_t)/\prod_i(A_t)_{ii}$ must exceed a tolerance: $10^{-12}$ for Float64
 output and $10^{-6}$ for Float32 output.
-The calculation uses the Cholesky diagonal in log space and reuses the solve's factorization.
+The one-predictor + intercept `skip` path uses a scalar Cholesky solve and evaluates this determinant directly.
+Other paths use the Cholesky diagonal in log space.
+Both reuse the solve's factorization.
 This is a numerical degeneracy policy, not an exact symbolic rank test or NumPy's SVD `rcond` rule.
 All predictors, including the optional intercept, count toward the minimum number of observations needed for an identifiable fit.